Egypt: Temples, Pyramids, the Nile and More

 http://www.steigenberger.com/en.all-hotels/egypt/cairo

-We enjoyed our time in Cairo but were excited to live the beach life in Hurghada!
+I enjoyed my time in Cairo but am excited to live the beach life in Hurghada!

 Hurghada